jslefche/sem_book/docs/02-Global_estimation.md

 If the variables have been Z-transformed, then the $SD_{x} = SD_{y} = 1$ and $b_{xy} = r_{xy}$.

 This brings us to our first key point: when the variables have been scaled to mean = 0 and variance = 1, then the regression coefficient *is* the correlation coefficient.
-For multiple regression, they are the partial correlation coefficients.
-We refer to these as *standardized coefficients*.
+For multiple regression (more than 1 $x$), these values are the partial correlation coefficients.
+We refer to scaled relationships as *standardized coefficients*.

 *Unstandardized coefficients*, then, are reported in their raw units.
 As with variance, then, their values depend on the unit of measure.
 In fact, the unstandardized coefficient can be related to the variance through the following equation:

   $$b_{xy} = \frac{COV_{xy}}{VAR_{x}}$$

-In mathematical terms, then, the unstandardized coefficients are scaled by the variance of the predictor, while the standardized variance by the cross-product of the standard deviations of both $x$ and $y$.
+In mathematical terms, then, the unstandardized coefficients are scaled by the variance of the predictor, while the standardized variance by the ratio of the standard deviations of both $x$ and $y$.

 We can demonstrate these principles using a simple example: